 When a business suffers serious damage, getting a quick fix is crucial.
 Without it, the amount of lost business alone can end up being more than the original damage.
-That’s why businesses buy commercial insurance, of course.
+Of course, that’s why businesses buy commercial insurance.
 It’s also why the failure of a business’s insurer to fulfill its obligations can be so devastating.

 Unfortunately, many commercial casualties also involve large dollar amounts, giving the insurer an incentive to drag its feet.
 That may happen for several reasons: